Skip to main content

 What Is JSON-LD?
 The Technical Foundation of GEO

-JSON-LD is how you tell AI systems exactly what your business is and what it does.
+JSON-LD is how you give search engines and AI systems clean structured facts about your business.
 Here's what it is and why it matters.

 schema.json